Ispire Technology Inc. Announc - GuruFocus.com

-LOS ANGELES, April 20, 2023 (GLOBE NEWSWIRE) -- Ispire Technology Inc. (“Ispire” or “the Company”) ( ISPR), a leader in vapor technology, providing high-quality, innovative products with first-class performance, today announced a strategic partnership with Cookies, an international cannabis lifestyle brand.
+LOS ANGELES, April 25, 2023 (GLOBE NEWSWIRE) -- Ispire Technology Inc. (“Ispire” or “the Company”) ( ISPR), a leader for vapor technology, providing high-quality, innovative products with first-class performance, today announced that the underwriters of its recently completed initial public offering of common stock have fully exercised their option to purchase an additional 405,000 shares of common stock to cover over-allotments at the initial public offering price of $7.00 per share, less underwriting commission and non-accountable expenses.
+The sale of the additional shares was completed on April 25, 2023.

-Under the terms of the supply agreement, Cookies will work with Ispire in good faith to help facilitate the purchase of an aggregate 15 million units of mutually agreed Ispire products by Cookies’ third-party retail and wholesale partners.
-Ispire will also provide a dedicated product team to support Cookies’ product needs.
+Including proceeds from the sale of the additional shares, the aggregate gross proceeds from the offering were approximately $21.7 million, before underwriting discounts and commissions and estimated offering expenses.
+The Company’s common stock began trading on the NASDAQ Capital Market on April 4, 2023.

-“We are pleased to be partnering with Cookies, the globally renowned cannabis company, to supply their customers with our CBD vaping products at competitive prices,” said Michael Wang, CFO of Ispire.
-“We strongly believe that Ispire offers the very best products in the large and rapidly growing marketplace for CBD and cannabis vaping and look forward to embarking on this mutually-beneficial relationship.”
+US Tiger Securities, Inc. acted as sole book-running manager for the Offering.
+TFI Securities and Futures Limited and Prime Number Capital, LLC acted as underwriters for the offering.

 About Ispire Technology Inc.